sunilFSDeveloper/report-generate/README.md

 # time-calculate
-calculate the which is spend on desk
+## Calculate the time which is spend on the desk